richardzone/ansible-training-workshop/src/AnsibleCLI.md

 ## Ansible Intro

-  - What is Ansible (img)
+  - What is Ansible (architecture img)
   - Configuration
-  - Advantages
   - Compare with Others